fmmb/myservers-admin-scripts/README.md

 # User management
 You can perform the following operations inside the ./users directory

-You may execute the following command to avoid encoding problems

-    export LC_ALL="pt_PT.UTF-8"

 Add new users to the group "so", based on a list of users

     sudo ./append_users.sh alunos_test.txt [so]